RupertDodkins/MEDIS/README.md

 ### Setting the Save Directory and the Atmosphere Maps
 The default location for the save data will be *$HOME/medis_data/*.
-If you want the data to be saved to a different location then change the iop.datadir variable in params
+If you want the data to be saved to a different location then change the `iop.datadir` variable in *user_params.py*.
+Any default global parameter can be changed there and it should affect the remote repo

 Also if you don't want to generate atmosphere maps yourself, then copy *MEDIS/caos_pse/180828.zip* to your `iop.atmosdata` and unzip